Bat-Reality/ACME/README.md

-# MCC: Multi-level Feature and Context-aware Attention Mechanism with Consistent Distributions for Recipe Retrieval
+# This is the code repository for a paper being submitted.